 Needless to say; come with an open mind and bring your business cards (for the cool cats a fully charged phone will do) to make the most of random interactions and capture amazing tools and technologies that are relevant to your startup.

-And last but not least, large technology conferences are the ultimate spot to learn anything about tech (duh!) and innovation.
+And last but not least, Tech conferences for Startups are the ultimate spot to learn anything about tech (duh!) and innovation.
 A quick glance over the programming of a few of these events teaches us that this year’s events and speaker line-ups are bigger and better than ever.

 Are you looking to disrupt the HR industry and shape the Future of Work with your tech solution?
 Head over to Unleash to hear from experts in HR, including Margareth Greenleaf from Roche, Carolanne Minashi from UBS and Dominik Hahn from Allianz.
 Want to learn more about sales and connecting to your customers?
 Hear from David Gerhardt, VP Marketing of Drift or Martin Afshari-Mehr, Director of Salesforce at SaaStock, a conference focused on SaaS businesses.
 Operating in the travel business?

 Join Web Summit to hear from Gilian Tans, CEO of Booking.com, on how artificial intelligence and machine learning is improving their service and transforming the industry.
 Looking to learn from the best in venture capital?